Sentinel Blocks (legacy in-body format)

 Hash-based caching

-Compile doesn't call Claude when nothing changed:
+Compile doesn't call the model when nothing changed:

 | State | Condition | What happens |